C-MalauryPro/C-MalauryPro/README.md

 ## 💼 About Me

+**Fullstack Developer • Analyst**

+This GitHub is my playground to experiment, explore ideas, and learn by building projects.
-I am a **Fullstack Developer**, **Analyst**, and **Content Creator**.
-Passionate about creating innovative solutions and always eager to learn new things.
-This GitHub serves as my personal portfolio where I apply the latest technologies and document my development journey.
+It also serves as my personal portfolio where I apply the latest technologies and document my development journey.

 ## 🛠️ Technical Stack:
 <p>